 The motors we have chosen for this aircraft are the Cobra 4510-28 Brushless motors, these motors are 420kv motors.
 This means that these motors revolve 420 times a minute for every 1 volt supplied, which equates to roughly 155 times a second (with 22.2V battery).
 This is relatively slow compared to most RC propulsion systems, but nonetheless very dangerous.
 These motors have a maximum continuous current of 35 Amps, this value will be essential in the selection of our microcontroller.
 This motor allows for both 5-Cell & 6 Cell Li-Po power systems, by this we mean it is limited to using either 18.5 volt or 22.2 lithium polymer batteries.
-Figure 7 and Figure 8 show a top and side view of this motor, respectively.
+Below is a top view and side view of this motor.